 There are two types of sunflowers, branching and nonbranching.

 Branching types get quite large and produce an abundance of blooms over a long period of time.
 They require a good deal of room, so space them 18 to 24 in (45 to 60 cm) apart.
 To stagger the harvest, sow a new batch every 3 to 4 weeks from spring through midsummer.

-To keep single-stem varieties at a manageable size, it’s best to plant them quite close together, otherwise you’ll end up with broomstick-sized stems that are impossible to work into arrangements.
-For smaller, bouquet-sized blooms, space plants 4 to 6 in (10 to 15 cm) apart.
+To keep single-stem varieties at a manageable size, it’s best to plant them quite close together, or you’ll end up with broomstick-size stems that are impossible to work into arrangements.
+For smaller, bouquet-size blooms, space plants 4 to 6 in (10 to 15 cm) apart.

-For a continuous harvest, sow successive plantings of these every 7 to 10 days throughout the spring and early summer.
+For a continuous harvest, sow successive plantings every 7 to 10 days throughout the spring and early summer.

 If birds and other wildlife are an issue, be sure to protect young seedlings until they are 3 to 4 in (7 to 10 cm) tall, since critters will make short work of pulling out young plants and eating the tender seeds if given the chance.